-This legislation prohibits state agencies, including State Fund, from executing personal services contracts until the organizations that represent state employees who perform that type of work have been notified.
-Notification will include providing a copy of the proposed contract, less redacted confidential or proprietary information.
-The bill requires the Department of General Services to establish a process to certify that notification.
+This legislation is effective January 1, 2014 and will require State Fund to provide a notice to any union whose members could perform the type of work as would be performed under a proposed contract.
+The notice must include a copy of the proposed contract.
+State Fund will be allowed to "redact specific confidential or proprietary information" from the contract.
+The bill requires the Department of General Services to establish a process to certify the notification.